GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     }
     ```

-1. Inside the `Dialogs` folder, create a new class `CategoryExplorerDialog` to encapsulates the interactions with the `AzureSearchService` with this code:
+1. Inside the `Dialogs` folder, create a new class `CategoryExplorerDialog` to encapsulate the interactions with the `AzureSearchService`.

     ``` csharp
     [Serializable]